 This guide will go into everything you should know about blue tree monitor care.
 Not only will it prepare you, but it will also help you decide if you’re up for the challenge!

 Table of Contents

 The blue tree monitor (Varanus macraei), is an absolutely stunning lizard that is highly coveted by reptile enthusiasts the world over and is native to the tropical environment of Batanta Island, Indonesia.
 Another common name for this species is the blue-spotted tree monitor.

 If you are new to the world of reptile ownership, the blue tree monitor may not be for you.
 This lizard has very specific requirements and tends to be rather nervous and easily stressed.

-The blue tree monitor is usually better suited to owners with intermediate to advanced knowledge of lizard care (although that’s not always the case).
+The blue tree monitor is usually better suited to owners with intermediate to advanced knowledge of many types of pet lizard care (although that’s not always the case).

 Appearance & Colors